Jiayang-L1/camd/README.md

-# Commonality Augmented Disentanglement for Multimodal Crowdfunding Success Prediction
+# Implementation of the CAMD Model

-This is the official repository for our paper _Commonality Augmented Disentanglement for Multimodal Crowdfunding Success Prediction_.
+This repo contains the implementation of the CAMD model described in _Commonality Augmented Disentanglement for Multimodal Crowdfunding Success Prediction_.

 ## Usage